uvarc/rc-learning/content/courses/fortran-introduction/console_io.md

 ```
 As for READ, the first option to WRITE is the unit identifier and the second is a format descriptor.
 The asterisk as the format argument specifies a list-directed write in which the compiler formats the output based on its defaults.

 WRITE has optional arguments for error checking similar to READ: IOSTAT, IOMSG, and ERR.
-It also has some optional arguments to control certain aspect of the output appearance, particularly those related to differences in conventional reprsentation of numbers, for example:
+It also has some optional arguments to control certain aspect of the output appearance, particularly those related to differences in conventional representation of numbers, for example:
 ```fortran
 DECIMAL=dec
 ```
-where `dec` is a character variable or literal that evaluates to COMMMA or POINT.
+where `dec` is a character variable or literal that evaluates to COMMA or POINT.
 This controls whether floating-point numbers are printed with a comma or decimal point.

 The PRINT statement always writes to the console (standard output for Unix).
 The asterisk specifies list-directed IO.
 ```fortran